elastic/elasticsearch/CONTRIBUTING.md

 investigating test failures and performance regressions there too.
 We cannot determine whether PRs which target unsupported platforms or configurations meet our quality standards, nor can we guarantee that the change they introduce will continue to work in future releases.
-We do not want Elasticsearch to suddenly stop working on a particular platform after an upgrade. users if Elasticsearch suddenly stopped working on a particular platform after an upgrade.
+We do not want Elasticsearch to suddenly stop working on a particular platform after an upgrade.

 We sometimes reject contributions due to the low quality of the submission since low-quality submissions tend to take unreasonable effort to review